 - Good: We need to hire a VP of Marketing.
 This person should understand mid-market demand gen experience, selling into the HR buyer and the freemium business model.
 Does anyone know of a good candidate?

 - Even Better: We need to hire a VP of Marketing.
 This person should understand mid-market demand gen experience, selling into the HR buyer and the freemium business model.
-I identified Candidate A (with a link to their LinkedIn profile) as a strong potential fit. @Investor - You are connected to Candidate A, can you copy and send this email to them: “Hi Candidate A, I’m an investor in Company X and they are looking to hire a VP Marketing with your skills and experience.
+I have identified Candidate A (with a link to their LinkedIn profile) as a strong potential fit. @Investor - I see you are connected to them on LinkedIn, can you copy and send this email to them: “Hi Candidate A, I’m an investor in Company X and they are looking to hire a VP Marketing with your skills and experience.
 Company X is firing on all cylinders and I think it would be a really interesting opportunity for you.
 Would you be open to connecting with the CEO?”

 - Bad: We were featured in an article on the Emergence blog.
 Please share!

 - Good: We were featured in an article on the Emergence blog.
-Please click this link to share on Twitter and click this link and hit reshare on LinkedIn.
+Please click this link to share on Twitter and click this link to reshare on LinkedIn.

-Thank the individual investors that answered your calls for help in the prior month.
-Thanking an investor acknowledges their effort and makes them more likely to help again.
+Now for the fun part.
+Thanking an investor for their time and support acknowledges their effort and makes them more likely to help again.